giuliocerruto/MC-uncertainty-embedding/README.md

 )
 ```

-Overrides the `tf.keras.Model` [compile()]([https://github.com/tensorflow/tensorflow/blob/a4dfb8d1a71385bd6d122e4f27f86dcebb96712d/tensorflow/python/keras/engine/training.py#L479-L586) method.
+Overrides the `tf.keras.Model` [compile]([https://github.com/tensorflow/tensorflow/blob/a4dfb8d1a71385bd6d122e4f27f86dcebb96712d/tensorflow/python/keras/engine/training.py#L479-L586) method.
 Configures the model for training.
-It instantiates the `MetricsContainer` object`no_uncertainty_metrics` to evaluate the metrics only on a subset of the test samples.
+It instantiates the  object `no_uncertainty_metrics` to evaluate the metrics only on a subset of the test samples.

 | **Args**                |                                                              |
 | ----------------------- | ------------------------------------------------------------ |